Skip to main content

 Marie Sklodowska-Curie Actions (MSCA)

-Research infrastructures
+Research Infrastructure

 • INFRA-NET: network connectivity – enabling collaboration without borders.

-Widening Participation and Strengthening the European Research Area
+Expanding Participation and Strengthening the European Research Area

-• Twinning promotes institutional networks with the aim of strengthening a specific field of knowledge.
-An organization from a Widening country establishes a network with at least 2 leading R&D institutions in that field.
-Projects worth €1.5M over 3 years.
+• Twinning promotes institutional networks with the aim of strengthening a specific area of knowledge.
+An organization from a Widening country establishes a network with at least two leading R&D institutions in that field.
+Projects worth €1.5 million over three years.

 • Teaming to create new (or significantly improve existing) centers of excellence in Widening countries through a partnership process with a leading scientific institution.
-6 to 8 year projects with up to €15M in funding.
+Projects lasting 6 to 8 years with up to €15 million in funding.

-• Cooperation in Science and Technology (COST)Open and inclusive networks in all fields of knowledge and focused on people and their training and career development.
-Each thematic network runs for 4 years with an average budget of 0.5 M€.
+• Cooperation in Science and Technology (COST): open and inclusive networks in all fields of knowledge, focused on people and their training and career development.
+Each thematic network operates for four years with an average budget of €0.5 million.